Optimal Consumption with Reference to Past Spending Maximum: Introduction

 Building upon the closed-form value function and feedback optimal controls, some numerical examples are presented.
-The impacts of the variable $h$ and the reference degree parameter $\lambda$ on all boundary curves $x_{\text{zero}}(h)$, $x_{\text{modr}}(h)$, $x_{\text{aggv}}(h)$ and $x_{\text{splg}}(h)$ can be numerically illustrated.
+The impacts of the variable $h$ and the reference degree parameter $\lambda$ on all boundary curves $x_{\text{zero}}(h)$, $x_{\text{modr}}(h)$, $x_{\text{aggr}}(h)$ and $x_{\text{lavs}}(h)$ can be numerically illustrated.
 We also perform sensitivity analysis of the value function, the optimal consumption and portfolio on some model parameters, namely the reference degree parameter, the mean return and the volatility of the risky asset, and discuss some quantitative properties and their financial implications.

 The remainder of the paper is organized as follows.
 Section \ref{sec:introduc} introduces the market model and formulates the control problem under the utility with the reference to consumption peak.
 Section \ref{sec:solveHJB} presents the associated HJB equation for $0<\lambda<1$ and some heuristic results to derive its explicit solution.
 Some numerical examples are presented in Section \ref{sec:numerics}.
 Section \ref{sec:proofs} provides the proof of the verification theorem and other auxiliary results in the previous sections.
-At last, some main results when $\lambda=0$ and $\lambda=1$ are given in Appendix \ref{appA} and \ref{appB} respectively, some computational results on the dual ODE when $\rho\neq r$ are reported in Appendix \ref{appC}, and the lengthy proof of one auxiliary lemma is given in Appendix \ref{appD}.
+At last, the main result of the extreme case $\lambda=1$ is given in Appendix \ref{appA} and the lengthy proof of one auxiliary lemma is given in Appendix \ref{appB}.